-Loan demand during 2024 will depend in part on economic and competitive conditions.
+Loan demand during 2025 will depend in part on economic and competitive conditions.
 The Company emphasizes the solicitation of noninterest bearing demand deposits and money market checking deposits, which are the least sensitive to interest rates.
-The outlook for deposit balances during 2024 is also subject to actions from the Federal Reserve, heightened competition, the success of the Company's sales efforts, as well as the delivery of superior customer service and market conditions.
-The Federal Reserve's anticipated decrease in interest rates is expected to relieve some pressure on deposit margin expense, however, the competitive landscape for attracting and retaining deposit balances will continue to remain challenging during 2024.
+The outlook for deposit balances during 2025 is also subject to actions from the Federal Reserve, heightened competition, the success of the Company's sales efforts, as well as the delivery of superior customer service and market conditions.
+The Federal Reserve's recent decrease in Fed Funds rates provided a modest level of relief on deposit margin expense, however, the competitive landscape for attracting and retaining deposit balances will continue to remain challenging during 2025.
 Therefore, due to concerns such as uncertainty in the general economic environment, political uncertainty, and loan demand, levels of customer deposits are not certain and forecasted changes in those balances are subject to significant volatility and uncertainty.
 Depending on economic conditions, interest rate levels, and a variety of other conditions, proceeds from the sale or maturity of investment securities may be used to fund loans, or reduce short-term borrowings.
-At December 31, 2023, we believe the Company has sufficient liquidity and capital resources to meet its cash flow obligations over the foreseeable future.
+At December 31, 2024, we believe the Company has sufficient liquidity and capital resources to meet its cash flow obligations over the foreseeable future.